The Seven Kinds of Asset Owner Institutions

 - Property and casualty: These insurers face “lumpy” liability streams that they offset by keeping as much as 10% of their assets in cash and 70% in bonds.
 They will typically blend equities and other assets in the balance of the portfolio to provide for some long-term growth.
 Among the large property and casualty insurance general accounts are Chubb and State Farm Mutual Automobile Insurance Company.

 Warren Buffett is perhaps the most widely known investor on the planet and has built his impressive track record in part by shrewdly managing the portfolios of insurance companies.
-John L. Maginn, CFA, explored how these entities operated in the mid-1990s in the United States.

 3. Sovereign Wealth Funds